Kennedy Heights, Cincinnati: History

+As it grew, the village added water service, electricity, street lighting and public transportation.
+Sewers proved more difficult and expensive.
+The loss of part of the local school district's tax base after the annexation of Pleasant Ridge added to the financial strain.
+Cincinnati took over the Kennedy Heights school district in December 1913 and formally annexed the village on July 24, 1914.

+A small Black community had developed near Red Bank Road by the early 20th century.
+Its residents established Kennedy Heights First Baptist Church in 1914 after encountering exclusion from another neighborhood congregation.

+The neighborhood underwent substantial racial change after World War II.
+In the early 1960s, some real-estate agents used blockbusting and racial steering as African American families moved into previously white sections of Kennedy Heights.
+Black and white residents responded by organizing the Kennedy Heights Community Council in 1963.

+The council promoted stable integration rather than attempting to prevent racial change.
+It challenged blockbusting, encouraged residents not to engage in panic selling and brought Black and white neighbors together to address housing, education and development.
+Kennedy Heights subsequently became known as one of Cincinnati's intentionally integrated communities.

+In 2004, residents organized to save Lewis Kennedy's former home from demolition and converted it into the Kennedy Heights Arts Center.
+The City of Cincinnati assisted with the purchase, and neighborhood residents helped provide the financial backing.

+The neighborhood later redeveloped a long-vacant grocery store near Montgomery Road and Kennedy Avenue.
+The Kennedy Heights Cultural Campus opened there in August 2015 after nearly six years of planning.
+It provides space for arts programming, performances, artist studios, digital-media education and the Kennedy Heights Montessori Center.

 Geography

 Kennedy Heights shares its border with Pleasant Ridge and Silverton.

 Demographics

 As of the census of 2020, there were 5,166 people living in the neighborhood.
 There were 2,716 housing units.
 The racial makeup of the neighborhood was 31.5% White, 58.4% Black or African American, 0.5% Native American, 0.9% Asian, 0.0% Pacific Islander, 3.0% from some other race, and 5.7% from two or more races.
 4.5% of the population were Hispanic or Latino of any race.

 There were 2,564 households, out of which 44.9% were families.
 50.0% of all households were made up of individuals.

 15.9% of the neighborhood's population were under the age of 18, 65.9% were 18 to 64, and 18.2% were 65 years of age or older.
 47.4% of the population were male and 52.6% were female.

 According to the U.S. Census American Community Survey, for the period 2016-2020 the estimated median annual income for a household in the neighborhood was $52,991.
 About 5.9% of family households were living below the poverty line.
 About 31.7% had a bachelor's degree or higher.